 It may be a film cliché (mostly for the Brits and Americans who flock to Austria because of it), but until you are standing in front of this kind of backdrop, you just won’t understand how that inner Maria just wants to come bursting out, especially when you get to wear a very pretty dirndl.
 This was shot in a field just metres away from my hotel in Kirchberg.
 Admit it, you want to do it too.

 Being on the ground in Tirol means standing within a basin of fields and creasing hills, hugged by mountains, whose peaks sometimes disappear into the sharp blue sky.
 You don’t always have to climb higher!
 In the summer, the most scenic views came from an afternoon spent at the Kneipp facilities (water treading basins) in Spertental, where the tranquility of the fresh spring water of this healthy facility was as refreshing as the bright colour of the flowering meadow backdrop, or lounging within the fresh grasslands of the alpine meadows while taste-testing at the Cheese making farm, Kasplatzl in Kirchberg.
 Order a Hugo – a spritz made with elderberry syrup to compliment the alpine flora.

 In winter, you can walk or take to two wheels to explore the grounds of Tirol in its majestic winter glory and get closer to nature.
-You don’t just have to ski to experience Tirol in this season.
+You don’t have to ski to enjoy winter in Austria.